 Stock Options.
 Stock options have been granted under the 2017 Plan.
 Subject to the provisions of the 2017 Plan, the administrator determines the term of an option, the number of shares and the class of shares subject to an option, and the time period in which an option may be exercised.
-The term of an option is tated in the applicable award agreement, but the term of an option may not exceed 10 years from the grant date.
+The term of an option is stated in the applicable award agreement, but the term of an option may not exceed 10 years from the grant date.
 The administrator determines the exercise price of options, which generally may not be less than 100% of the fair market value of Aurora's common stock on the grant date, unless expressly determined in writing by the administrator on the option's grant date.
 However, an incentive stock option granted to an individual who directly or by attribution owns more than 10% of the total combined voting power of all of Aurora's classes of stock or of any Aurora's parent or subsidiary may have a term of no longer than 5 years from the grant date and will have an exercise price of at least 110% of the fair market value of Aurora's common stock on the grant date.
 In addition, to the extent that the aggregate fair market value of the shares with respect to which incentive stock options are exercisable for the first time by an employee during any calendar year (under all of Aurora's plans and any parent or subsidiary) exceeds \$100,000, such options will be treated as nonstatutory stock options.
-The administrator determines how a participant may part the exercise price of an option, and the permissible methods are generally set forth in the applicable award agreement.
+The administrator determines how a participant may pay the exercise price of an option, and the permissible methods are generally set forth in the applicable award agreement.
 If a participant's status as a "service provider" (as defined in the 2017 Plan) terminates, that participant may exercise the vested portion of his or her option for the period of time stated in the applicable award agreement.
-Vested options generally will remain exercisable for three months or such longer or shorter period as a service provider terminates due to death or disability.
-If a participant's status as a service provider terminates due to death or disability, vested options generally will remain exercisable for a reason other than death or months from the date of termination (or such other longer or shorter period as set forth in the applicable award gereement).
-In no other than death or disability, or the applicable award agreement, in a participant does not exercise his or her option within the time specified in the award agreement, the option of will be applicable award exercised belowed to the longer or shorter period as est forth in the applicable award exerc
+Vested options generally will remain exercisable for three months or such longer or shorter period of time as set forth in the applicable award agreement if a participant's status as a service provider terminates due to death or disability, vested options generally will remain exercisable for six months from the date of termination (or such other longer or shorter period as set forth in the applicable award agreement, the option remain exercisable beyond its original term.
+If a participant does not exercise his or her option within the time specified in the award agreement, the option will terminate.
+Except as described above, the administrator has the discretion to determine the post-termination exercisability periods for an option.